learn-co-curriculum/phase-0-pac-3-what-is-a-test-lab/README.md

 origin	git@github.com:<your-github-name>/phase-0-pac-3-what-is-a-test-lab.git (push)
 ```

-Here you can see that the `origin` alias points to your fork of the repo, which
+Here you can see that the `origin` alias points to your fork of the repo, so
-means it's safe to run the shorter command, `git push`.
+it's safe to run the shorter command, `git push`.

 ## Conclusion

-Now that you've gotten all your tests passing and submitted your work, you're
+Now that you've gotten all your tests passing and submitted your work (and
-ready to move on.
+learned a bit more about `git push`), you're ready to move on.
 Congratulations!
 You've solved your first JavaScript tests!